-When it comes to electrifying auxiliaries with inverters in commercial electric vehicle applications, the use of high speed motors on turbo compressors for fuel cells pose some unique challenges.
+When it comes to electrifying auxiliaries with inverters in commercial electric vehicle applications, the use of high-speed motors on turbo compressors for fuel cells poses some unique challenges.
 In this article, I’ll give a brief overview of fuel cells, how they work, and their application in commercial electric vehicles and go on to discuss some of the unique challenges which must be considered when selecting an inverter for these applications and how they can be overcome.

 Fuel cell technology has its place in the electric vehicle world and I intend to provide some insights into what makes these applications unique from an auxiliary inverter application standpoint.